 - Are subject to review by higher level supervisors;

 - Require the formal approval of the employer; and/or

 A tangible employment action is the type of action a supervisor normally is empowered to take, and its effect on the victim must be real.

 All changes in employment status, such as a transfer, compensation cut, change in office location or job duties, should be well-documented.
 A supervisor's documentation should include the business rationale for the decision and whether the employee had any input or made a request for the change.

 A supervisor can be individually liable for sexual harassment either for engaging in inappropriate behavior or for failing to take action once aware of potential harassment.

 When the harasser is a non-supervisor, the employer remains liable if it knew or should have known of the misconduct, unless it can show that it took immediate and appropriate corrective action.
 Non-supervisors include lower level employees and third-parties, including:

 - Independent contractors.

-An employer may be deemed to be on notice of an employee's harassment when the supervisor or other management employees are aware of prior instances of harassment of others by the same individual, even if the alleged victim never complained.
-Alternatively, an employer may receive notice from someone other than the actual victim, such as a co-worker that harassment is occurring.
-Accordingly, supervisors need to be proactive when they suspect harassment has occurred and take steps to remedy the situation.
+An employer is put on notice of an employee's harassment when the supervisor or other management employee becomes aware of prior instances of harassment of others by the same accused individual, even if the alleged victim never complained.
+Alternatively, someone other than the actual victim - such as a co-worker - may advise the employer that harassment is occurring.
+The supervisor needs to be proactive when he or she suspects harassment has occurred and take steps to remedy the situation.